ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 - Criminals/groups are expected to ride around with no more than 6 people when doing any criminal activity.

-- You can only ride around with more than 6 people if you are not hostile, not masked and not seeking criminal activity
+- You can only ride around with more than 6 people if you are not hostile and not seeking criminal activity

 - Engaging a ranch that has more than 6 people there is as at your own risk, ranches can defend with up to 12 people